 The University highly values its campus-community partnerships across the state of Louisiana that provide outstanding community-engaged learning opportunities which promote student success.
 Currently, the University has 134 community partners in 17 parishes within Louisiana.
 Students, faculty and staff work collaboratively with community partners to serve the most vulnerable in our communities including: underserved youth, the elderly, children and adults with disabilities, the homeless and medically underserved populations.
 Students are encouraged to understand the social justice issues associated with poverty and how it impacts vulnerable populations.
 Furthermore, they are empowered to become compassionate change agents through an awareness of social problems in the community and their civic and moral responsibility to make a difference in the lives of those most in need.
 Examples of recent Service-Learning projects include: CIC-Service-Learning Fellows provide computer literacy classes for senior adults in HUD Elderly Housing to address the issue of social isolation, clinical students in nursing, respiratory therapy, radiology technology and clinical laboratory programs give health and wellness lectures with demonstrations to medically underserved youth in public K-12 schools, physician assistant students provide assistance in federally funded non-profit clinics serving the indigent in the community and students in introductory theology classes read stories to patients at Our Lady of the Lake Children's Hospital.

-The Service-Learning office is located at 7525 Picardy Ave. in the Student Services building.
-Services provided by the Service-Learning office include support for community partner connections, faculty development workshops, S-L teaching resources, student resources, and resources for external S-L grant writing.
+The Office of Service-Learning is located at 7525 Picardy Ave. on the second floor of the Student Services building.
+Services provided by the Service-Learning office include support for campus-community partners, community partner and faculty development workshops, S-L teaching resources, student resources, S-L scholarship and resources for external S-L grant writing.